rapyuta-robotics/rapyuta-io-docs/hugo/content/build-solutions/sample-walkthroughs/dependency-composition.md

 where a specific version of ROS is asked for.
 The tutorial should still work the same.
 {{% /notice %}}
-3. You should be familiar with the [core concepts](/core-concepts/) of rapyuta.io
-4. You should be familiar with the [map_server](https://wiki.ros.org/map_server) ROS package.
+1. You should be familiar with the [map_server](https://wiki.ros.org/map_server) ROS package.
-5. You should be familiar with the below tools:
+2. You should be familiar with the below tools:
 	1. [Git](https://git-scm.com/doc)
 	2. UNIX/LINUX [command terminal](https://www.digitalocean.com/community/tutorials/an-introduction-to-the-linux-terminal)
 	3. [ROS topics](https://wiki.ros.org/Topics)